maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 - **Aug.
 28, 2022**
   Maizie has been invited to give a colloquium talk titled *“Methods for characterizing structural variants with high-throughput sequencing data”* on Friday, November 18, 2022, at the Department of Computer Science of Florida State University.
 - **Apr.
 18, 2022**
- Maizie was invited to give a talk on April 22 at the 6th Annual Translational and Transformative Informatics Symposium (ATTIS), sponsored by the UAB Informatics Institute and the Center for Clinical and Translational Science, titled *“Methods for Characterizing Structural Variants with High-Throughput Sequencing Data”*.
+ Maizie was invited to give a talk on April 22 at the 6th Annual Translational and Transformative Informatics Symposium (ATTIS), sponsored by the UAB Informatics Institute and the Center for Clinical and Translational Science, titled *“Methods for characterizing structural variants with high-throughput sequencing data”*.
 - **Jan.
 25, 2022**
- Maizie was invited to present a research seminar at the Bioengineering Department of the University of Toledo on Friday, April 1, 2022, titled *“Methods for Characterizing Structural Variants with High-Throughput Sequencing Data”*.
+ Maizie was invited to present a research seminar at the Bioengineering Department of the University of Toledo on Friday, April 1, 2022, titled *“Methods for characterizing structural variants with high-throughput sequencing data”*.
 - **Dec.
 13, 2021**
-  Maizie was invited to present a virtual research seminar at the University of Arkansas Department of Biomedical Engineering on Friday, March 18, 2022, titled *“Methods for Characterizing Structural Variants with High-Throughput Sequencing Data”*.
+  Maizie was invited to present a virtual research seminar at the University of Arkansas Department of Biomedical Engineering on Friday, March 18, 2022, titled *“Methods for characterizing structural variants with high-throughput sequencing data”*.
 ---